 British pianist Ian Tindale is increasingly in demand in song and chamber music and has performed across London, the UK and Europe.
-Recent engagements have included song recitals at the Oxford Lieder Festival, Buxton Festival and Ryedale Festival, and he frequently collaborates with artists such as Soraya Mafi, Katie Coventry, Nick Pritchard, Eleanor Dennis, and Rowan Pierce.
+Recent engagements have included song recitals at the Oxford Lieder Festival, Buxton Festival and Ryedale Festival, and he frequently collaborates with artists such as Soraya Mafi, Katie Coventry, Anna Harvey, Nick Pritchard, Eleanor Dennis, and Rowan Pierce.

 Ian, originally from Oxfordshire, read Music at Selwyn College, Cambridge, where he was also Organ Scholar.
 He graduated with a double first in 2011, and continued his studies at the Royal College of Music (RCM) in London; he graduated with distinction in 2013 following study with Simon Lepper, John Blakely and Roger Vignoles.
 Subsequently Ian was Junior Fellow in Piano Accompaniment, during which time he was involved in concert projects celebrating the songs of Poulenc, Britten, Jonathan Dove, Vaughan Williams and Wolf.